On the logical and computational properties of the Vitali covering theorem: Introduction

-In Section \ref{CTM}, we will study the computational properties of realisers of weak compactness, called\footnote{Like for Heine-Borel compactness, there is no \emph{unique} realiser for weak compactness, as we can always add dummy elements to the sub-cover at hand.} \emph{weak fan functionals} $\Lambda$ in \cite{dagsam, dagsamII}.
-Any $\Lambda$-functional is only computable from (a certain comprehension functional for) full second-order arithmetic.
-Despite this observed hardness, we show that weak compactness, and $\Lambda$-functionals, behave much better than (Heine-Borel) compactness and the associated class of realiser, called \emph{special fan functionals} $\Theta$.
-In particular, we show that the combination of a $\Lambda$-functional and the \emph{Suslin functional} has no more computational power than the latter functional alone, in contrast\footnote{It is shown in \cite{dagsamIII, dagcie18} that $\Theta$-functionals yields realisers for $\ATR_{0}$ when combined with the Turing jump functional $\exists^{2}$ from Section~\ref{prelim2}; $\Theta$-functionals also yield Gandy's \emph{Superjump} $\mathbb{S}$, and even fixed points of non-monotone inductive definitions, when combined with the Suslin functional. } to $\Theta$-functionals.
-As an application, we show that higher-order $\FIVE$ plus weak compactness cannot prove (Heine-Borel) compactness.
-We also show that $\Theta$-functionals and (Heine-Borel) compactness yield new hierarchies for second-order arithmetic in Section \ref{kew}.
+In Section \ref{CTM}, we will study the computational properties of realisers of $\WHBU$, called\footnote{Like for Heine-Borel compactness, there is no \emph{unique} realiser for $\WHBU$ as in Principle \ref{ohyee}, as we can always add dummy elements to the sub-cover at hand.} \emph{weak fan functionals} or \emph{$\Lambda$-functionals} (see \cite{dagsam, dagsamII}).
+Any $\Lambda$-functional is computable from $\exists^{3}$, but not from weaker comprehension functionals like $\SS_{k}^{2}$ that decide $\Pi_{k}^{1}$-formulas (see Section \ref{moresubsec}).
+Despite this observed hardness, we show that $\WHBU$ and $\Lambda$-functionals behave much better than (Heine-Borel) compactness and the associated class of realisers, called \emph{special fan functionals} or \emph{$\Theta$}-functionals.
+In particular, we identify a specific $\Lambda$-functional, called $\Lambda_{\SS}$, which adds no computational power to the \emph{Suslin functional}, in contrast\footnote{It is shown in \cite{dagsamIII, dagcie18} that $\Theta$-functionals yields realisers for $\ATR_{0}$ when combined with the Turing jump functional $\exists^{2}$ from Section~\ref{prelim2}; $\Theta$-functionals also yield Gandy's \emph{Superjump} $\mathbb{S}$, and even fixed points of non-monotone inductive definitions, when combined with the Suslin functional. } to $\Theta$-functionals.
+As an application, we show that higher-order $\FIVE$ plus $\WHBU$ cannot prove $\HBU$.
+We also show that $\Theta$-functionals and (Heine-Borel) compactness yield new hierarchies akin to second-order arithmetic in Section \ref{kew}.

 In Section \ref{konkelfoes}, we formulate the conclusion to this paper as follows: we discuss a conjecture and a template related to our results in Section \ref{tempy}, while an interesting `dichotomy' phenomenon is observed in Section \ref{dich}.
-In Section \ref{muse}, we discuss some foundational musings related to the coding practice of Reverse Mathematics.
-First of all, we discuss how the Lebesgue monotone and dominated convergence theorems go from `extremely hard to prove' to `easy to prove' upon the introduction of codes.
-This is the first result of its kind, to the best of our knowledge.
+In Section \ref{muse}, we discuss some foundational musings related to the coding practise of Reverse Mathematics.